 Frequently Asked Questions

-What is the difference between Delta 9 THC and THC-B?
+What are the main differences between Delta 9 THC and THC-B?

-What are the potential therapeutic benefits of THC-B?
+What are the potential effects and benefits of THC-B?

-Are there any known long-term effects of THC-B?
+Are there any long-term effects or risks associated with THC-B?